 SEE THE WATCH

 The embedded aged brass particles in the base of the engravings on the watch date that artefact at least 20 years before 1992.
 If it is a hoax, it is not a modern one.
-There is also no scientific evidence suggesting that the scratches could not have been from the late 1880s.
+No scientific evidence suggests that the scratches could not have been from the late 1880s.
 Maybrick’s signature is also uncanny to his marriage licence.
 Take close notice of the double loop at the top of the K, which appears on both.

 James Maybrick’s family motto was “Tempus Omnia Revelat”.